-To construct this story I worked closely with a second-year student to design and code this interactive grid of fifth graders at a local elementary school who were involved in a parent-funded after school music program.
+To construct this story I worked closely with a colleague to design and code this interactive grid of fifth graders at a local elementary school who were involved in a parent-funded after school music program.
 I also was able to shoot and record audio to put together an audio slideshow in Adobe Premiere and played with Adobe Illustrator to build the title side.
 Check it out here.

 I knew I was going to have to write about this proposed bond measure on the ballot, but I wanted to build something that would make this huge program more tangible for parents, give them an opportunity to see what they’re money has been buying them.
 I worked with a faculty member and closely with the school district to put together an interactive map using Google Fusion Tables.
 Check it out here.